 Hamilton's Rule

-A Hamilton's Rule is a Behavioral Rule in biology evolutionary that explains the conditions under which altruistic behavior can evolve.
+A Hamilton's Rule is a behavioral rule in evolutionary biology that explains the conditions under which altruistic behavior can evolve through kin selection.

 - Context: